chanwcom/speech_language_processing/neural_network_basics.md

 \end{align}

-Gradient Descent (GD) is not a practical approach when the training set size is sufficiently large. for the following two reasons.
+Gradient Descent (GD) is not a practical approach when the training set size is sufficiently large for the following two reasons.

+ * Inefficiency in computation

+ * Slow convergence

 The Gradient Descent (GD) approach described above is not practical when the